Toni Cornell

 Toni Cornell (born September 18, 2004) is an American singer, songwriter, and philanthropist.
 She first gained public attention in 2015 with a duet performance of Bob Marley's "Redemption Song" with her father, Chris Cornell, the lead vocalist of Temple of the Dog, Soundgarden, and Audioslave, at The Beacon Theatre.
 In 2019, she released her debut single, “Far Away Places”, which she wrote at age 12 and was produced by her father.
 In addition to her musical work, Cornell is involved in numerous philanthropic endeavors.
 She co-founded the "STOP THE STIGMA" initiative in partnership with the Addiction Policy Forum and the Chris and Vicky Cornell Foundation, which focuses on reducing the stigma associated with addiction and mental health.

-Following her father's death in 2017, Toni performed Leonard Cohen's "Hallelujah" with OneRepublic on Good Morning America, a tribute that received widespread media coverage.
+Following her father's death in 2017, Cornell performed Leonard Cohen's "Hallelujah" with OneRepublic on Good Morning America, a tribute that received widespread media coverage.
 Cornell has since appeared on major platforms such as The Tonight Show Starring Jimmy Fallon and The Late Late Show with James Corden, where she performed tributes to her father and demonstrated her own musical style.
-Her rendition of Prince's Nothing Compares 2 U has been streamed widely and raised funds for various charities, including the International Rescue Committee.
+Her rendition of Prince's "Nothing Compares 2 U" has been streamed widely and raised funds for various charities, including the International Rescue Committee.
 In 2022, she became the youngest ambassador for the International Rescue Committee, where she advocates for refugee support and international aid efforts.

 Early life and education

 Toni Cornell was born on September 18, 2004, in Los Angeles, California.
 She is the daughter of the late musician Chris Cornell and Vicky Cornell.
+Her uncle is singer Peter Cornell.

 Influences

-Toni draws inspiration from her own experiences and emotions, channeling both moments of distress and happiness into her songwriting.
+Cornell draws inspiration from her own experiences and emotions, channeling both moments of distress and happiness into her songwriting.
 Her music is deeply influenced by a diverse range of iconic artists, including Stevie Nicks, Joni Mitchell, Freddie Mercury, Jim Morrison, David Bowie, The Beach Boys, Johnny Cash, Joan Baez, and Pink Floyd.
-Known for her passion for storytelling, Toni strives to craft lyrics that are not only emotive but also thought-provoking, with the goal of capturing listeners' attention and making them pause to reflect.
+Known for her passion for storytelling, Cornell strives to craft lyrics that are not only emotive but also thought-provoking, with the goal of capturing listeners' attention and making them pause to reflect.